 The project should not affect the potential use of solar energy by adjacent properties.
 The school building will be required to meet setbacks from adjacent property lines, and the City's institutional standards require increases in setback distance for heights over 35 feet.
-The nearest residences to the new school building are 36 feet to the east of the school, 174 feet to the south, 403 feet to the west, and the north residence are across N.E.
-14st Street.
+The nearest residences to the new school building are approximately 107 feet to the north of the school and 309 feet to the west.